Solomon Islands: Establishment of colonial rule

 In 1884, Germany annexed northeast New Guinea and the Bismarck Archipelago and, in 1886, extended its rule over the North Solomon Islands, covering Bougainville, Buka, Choiseul, Santa Isabel, the Shortlands and Ontong Java atoll.
 In 1886 Germany and Britain confirmed this arrangement, with the British gaining a "sphere of influence" over the southern Solomons.
 Germany paid little attention to the islands, with German authorities based in New Guinea not even visiting the area until 1888.
 The German presence, along with pressure from the missionaries to rein in the excesses of the coercive labour recruitment practices, known as blackbirding, prompted the British to declare a protectorate over the southern Solomons in March 1893, initially encompassing New Georgia, Malaita, Guadalcanal, Makira, Mono Island and the central Nggela Islands.

-In April 1896, colonial official Charles Morris Woodford was appointed as the British Acting Deputy Commissioner, and he was confirmed in his position in the following year.
-The Colonial Office appointed Woodford as the Resident Commissioner in the Solomon Islands on 17 February 1897.
+In April 1896, Charles Morris Woodford was appointed as the acting deputy commissioner in the protectorate, subject to the jurisdiction of the Western Pacific High Commission.
+The Colonial Office appointed Woodford as the resident commissioner in the Solomon Islands on 17 February 1897.
 He was directed to control the coercive labour recruitment practices, known as blackbirding, operating in the Solomon Island waters and to stop the illegal trade in firearms.
 Woodford set up an administrative headquarters on the small island of Tulagi, having proclaimed it the protectorate capital in 1896. and in 1898 and 1899 the Rennell and Bellona Islands, Sikaiana, the Santa Cruz Islands and outlying islands such as Anuta, Fataka, Temotu and Tikopia were added to the protectorate.
 In 1900, under the terms of the Tripartite Convention of 1899, Germany ceded the Northern Solomon to Britain, minus Buka and Bougainville, the latter becoming part of German New Guinea despite geographically belonging to the Solomons archipelago.
 This was when the Shortlands, Choiseul, Santa Isabel and Ontong Java became part of the Solomons.